rossigee/wordpress-cd/README.md

 If there is a `favicon.ico` file present in the current working directory when the `build-wp-site` script is run, it is included in the build.

+## Running 'gulp'

+The build stage for both sites and themes/plugins checks for the presence of `package.json` file and runs `npm install` if found.

+It also checks for a `gulpfile.js`, and runs `gulp` if found.
+This presumes a default gulp target has been specified.

 ## Testing the site

 In order to 'clean room' test a site, it needs to be set up from scratch with a known set of data, and a series of tests run against the site.
 If all tests pass, we can proceed to the deployment stage.